 Queensland Crocodile Management Plan

-The Queensland Crocodile Management Plan (QCMP) is the overarching framework for the statewide management of public safety risks associated with crocodiles in Queensland.
-Management is based on crocodile management zones where crocodiles are removed in certain circumstances across different areas of the state in accordance with the level of risk posed.
+The Queensland Crocodile Management Plan (QCMP) is the overarching framework for the statewide management of public safety risks associated with estuarine crocodiles in Queensland.
+Under the QCMP crocodile management responses are based on crocodile management zones whereby crocodiles are removed in certain circumstances across different areas of the state in accordance with the level of risk posed.

 The QCMP has six zones (A to F) that apply throughout Queensland.
 The location of each zone is detailed in the zone maps.

 One of the benefits of the QCMP is that it provides greater information on the risks posed by crocodiles in each zone, how crocodiles are intended to be managed by the department in each zone, and the key Crocwise behaviours community members can practise to minimise the risk of crocodile attacks within each zone.

 The Queensland Chief Scientist, Professor Hugh Possingham, was appointed Chair of an independent expert committee tasked with reviewing and evaluating the effectiveness of the program.

 Read more about the committee’s review, its report and recommendations and the department’s response.

 Barrier and removal zone